-- Inspect the leachate recirculation system and complete the inspection form. - Upon confirming that the system is in operable condition, proceed with leachate recirculation operations by opening the valves to allow flow to the injection pipelines and for surface applications proceed with leachate spraying.
+- Upon confirming that the system is in operable condition, proceed with leachate recirculation operations by opening the valves to allow flow to the injection pipelines and for surface applications proceed with leachate spraying.
 For leachate injection pipelines, the system is deemed to be in operable condition if a visual inspection of the system does not reveal any broken or damaged pumps, piping, valves, or fittings.
-Once the system is restarted, the system should be visually inspected again to ensure that there is no leakage due to unseen damage. - If the inspection of the leachate recirculation system indicates damage that could impact proper leachate recirculation operation, the leachate shall be trucked to an alternative facility, as necessary, until repairs can be completed.
+Once the system is restarted, the system should be visually inspected again to ensure that there is no leakage due to unseen damage. - If the inspection of the leachate recirculation system indicates damage that could impact proper leachate recirculation operation, the leachate shall be trucked to an approved disposal facility, as necessary, until repairs can be completed.